ministryofjustice/cica-apply-web/components/cica/modal/README.md

 The object contains the following properties:

 * title - `String ` - Modal title.
 Can be a String, or HTML string
-* content - `String ` - Modal content.
+* body - `String ` - Modal content.
 Can be a String, or HTML string

 ## onOpen [`Optional`]
 Type: `Function`

-A function definition that will be executed each time the modal is opened
+A function that will be executed each time the modal is opened

+## onBeforeOpen [`Optional`]
+Type: `Function`

+A function that will be executed immediately before the modal is opened

 ## onClose [`Optional`]
 Type: `Function`

-A function definition that will be executed each time the modal is closed
+A function that will be executed each time the modal is closed

 ## Methods